Royal Military College (Malaysia): Sports

-The college has won numerous awards and accolades at all levels of competition and at various sports, most significantly in rugby and hockey.
-The college also fields a formidable English Debate team that has won the prestigious Prime Minister's Trophy a record number of times, only to be equalled by its arch-rival on the debating stage, the Tunku Kurshiah College.
-The college also organises an annual multi-game carnival with its other arch-rival, the Malay College Kuala Kangsar.
-Both colleges take turns to host the competition.
+The college has won many awards in various competitions and sports, including rugby and hockey.
+Its English debating team has won the Prime Minister's Trophy several times, a record also held by Tunku Kurshiah College.
+The college also organises an annual multi-game competition with Malay College Kuala Kangsar, with the two colleges taking turns to host it.

 Sportsman's Prayer

 The Sportsman's Prayer is inscribed on a bronze plaque, on a white rock that sits by the rugby field in the college compound.

 The Sportsman's Prayer is traditionally recited before a sporting competition by the members of a team.
 The prayer is as follows:

 Oh God, please help me to win for I always want to win.
 But if in thy inscrutable wisdom Thou willest me not to win, then make me a good loser.
 For when the one great scorer comes to write against your name, he writes not that you won or lost, but how you played the game.